rosamarielafierro/outdoorsegmentation/README.md

 | SGD (0.1) | Deeplabv3 | |Weather DA | 66.32| 17

 The model has been penalized in the validation dataset but will generalize better for new real world samples.
-If we compare the results of our best model (DeepLabv3 - SGD - lr=1e-1) that achieved and mIoU of 46% in Test, and this model trained with weather conditions, all against the Test split including weather conditions we can see this effect:
+If we compare the results of our best model (DeepLabv3 - SGD - lr=1e-1) that achieved a mIoU of 46% in Test, and this model trained with weather conditions, all against the Test split including weather conditions we can see this effect:

 |Trained with weather conditions|Accuracy (%)| mIoU (%)| 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15| 16 | 17 | 18 |
 |--|--|--|--|--|--|--|--|--|--|--|--|--|--|--|--|--|--|--|--|--|--|